org-formation/aws-resource-providers/network-manager/accept-attachment/docs/README.md

 #### AttachmentType

-The type of the attachment, either 'connect' or 'vpc'.
+The type of the attachment.

 #### AttachmentState